If you’re an AARP member, listen up. Chase has teamed up with the organization to offer a great credit card deal to members over the age of 50.

 Finally, you get all that added purchase protection, which is clearly geared toward AARP members who demand more piece of mind when using their credit cards.

 For the record, Chase is the only card issuer with credit cards endorsed by AARP, which certainly isn’t an easy accomplishment.

 In other words, if AARP approved it, you’ll likely find that it’s up to snuff as well.

-Tip: You must be a member of the AARP to apply for this credit card.
+Tip: You don’t necessarily have to be a member of AARP to apply for this credit card.